uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/covid-19.md

 <div class="content__left">
     <h1>Impact of COVID-19 on teacher training</h1>
-    <h1>This page was updated on 14 July 2020, and will continue to be updated as new guidance is issued.
-Please check back regularly.</h1>
+    <p class="content-alert">This page was updated on 14 July 2020, and will continue to be updated as new guidance is issued.
+Please check back regularly.</p>
     <p>
         <br/>
         For more information about the government response to coronavirus (COVID-19), please visit <a href="https://www.gov.uk/coronavirus">GOV.UK</a>.